 Buddying up also means you can improve confidence a bit, regardless of the scenario:

-Be sure to take advantage of this resource and scout around for opinions/answers that could go unknown if you hadn't of dug for them, perhaps a peer of yours had a private convo with the teacher at one point and found out something interesting
+Be sure to take advantage of this resource and scout around for opinions/answers that could go unknown if you hadn't dug for them, perhaps a peer of yours had a private convo with the teacher at one point and found out something interesting.

-It's important you keep everyone accountable while strategising here, it only takes one person to 'give up' and the whole team may fall over, stay on track, keep moving forward!
+It's important you keep everyone accountable while strategizing here, it only takes one person to 'give up' and the whole team may fall over, stay on track, keep moving forward!

 Know When to Call it

-If you need to do more, do it in the morning, let your mind be on the 'up-slope' while revising instead of on the 'down-slope', if you catch my analogy
+If you need to do more, do it in the morning, let your mind be in the 'warm-up mode' while revising instead of on the 'burn out mode' if you catch my analogy.

 The morning is likely to be a bit of a rush though, so if you feel the need to shower and take time to make yourself feel a bit 'fresher', I'd probably do that... but it's up to you!